 If you own chickens on the homestead, you likely find yourself frequently flooded with a deluge of eggs.

 A quick way to test the freshness of your eggs is to drop them in fresh, cold water.

 If the egg is fresh and safe to eat, it will sink.
 If it has spoiled, it will rise to the top.
 This is because egg shells are slightly porous and, as an egg ages, it will produce air inside the shell.

 As the egg ages, it will collect more air, increasing the likelihood that it will float.

 8. Canned food

-Another sign of spoiled canned food is tiny bubbles moving upward in the jar, also known as gassiness.
-If food gives off a bad odor, looks mushy, or presents any of the other warning signs listed above, don’t risk it–toss it.
+Another sign of spoiled canned food are tiny bubbles moving upward in the jar, also known as gassiness.
+If the food gives off a bad odor, looks mushy, or presents any of the other warning signs listed above, don’t risk it–toss it.

 9. Unique puddling or souring